tardate/LittleCodingKata/README.md

-# 409 Little Coding Katas
+# 410 Little Coding Katas

-> Latest addition :sparkles: [flippedy](./python/flippedy) - Using python to count vowels and flip words; cassidoo's interview question of the week (2026-01-26).
+> Latest addition :sparkles: [Transportation Trackers](./dataservices/transportation-trackers) - A catalog and quick survey of transportation trackers: aviation; maritime; rail.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about